 - You can also fill in the form in the embedded web browser - but do not submit!
 Once you have filled in the appropriate values, click the Scan Forms button to detect the values you have entered

-- By default, WebCopy will automatically select all non-hidden parameters.
-The hidden parameters are often still required, but WebCopy will automatically pull them out of the form each time it is posted.
-This means that forms using dynamic values such as anti-forgery tokens can be submitted by WebCopy.
+- All non-hidden parameters will be automatically selected for inclusion in the form definition.
+The hidden parameters are often still required, but WebCopy will automatically read them from the website and use them each time it is posted.
+This means that forms using dynamic values such as anti-forgery tokens can be submitted easily

 - Click the Create Form button.
 This will automatically create a definition pointing to the correct URL for posting the form, along with the parameters you defined, and then close the tool.

-Password and form data is stored unencrypted within a WebCopy project file.
+Password and form data is stored in plain text within a WebCopy project file.

 Copying the web site